Stability of solutions of certain extended Ricci flow systems: Ricci flow on warped products

-\begin{rem} The system \eqref{eq:wprf} does not involve $(\mcl{F},\gamma)$ at all, except for the Einstein constant $\mu$.
-Considering that system abstractly (that is, outside the context of Ricci flow), we can therefore allow $\mcl{F}$ to be non-compact. \end{rem}
+\begin{rem} The system \eqref{eq:mwprf} does not depend on the fibers $(\mcl{F}_\alpha,g_\alpha)$ at all, except for the Einstein constants $\mu_\alpha$ and the dimensions $n_\alpha$.
+Considering that system abstractly (that is, outside the context of Ricci flow on $\mcl{M}$), we can therefore allow the fibers $\mcl{F}_\alpha$ to be non-compact.
+For example, a modification of the DeTurck trick shows short-time existence of solutions in that case. \end{rem}